 All Oakbrook parents and students participating in Oakbrook athletics must attend the Athletic Parent Meeting prior to the season of play.

 All athletes must be full-time students at Oakbrook Preparatory School.
 All athletes must be academically eligible to participate on an athletic team.
-Academic Standards are important to ensure that academic standards that can be found at www.scisa.org.
-At Oakbrook, students are required to maintain an overall 77 average in Core Courses (Math, Science, Social Studies, English, and Foreign Language) and not Fail (below 70) any course during a 9 weeks.
-Any student below a 77 in core courses or having a failing grade in any course during a term of 9 weeks will be placed on probation.
-At that time each probationary athlete will then be required to maintain the above academic standards for each successive week to have weekly eligibility until the next 9 weeks ends, at which point they will be reevaluated based on their term averages.
+The South Carolina Independent School Association academic requirements can be found at scisa.org.
+At Oakbrook, all student athletes are required to maintain a minimum GPA of 2.0 (C-average) with no failing grade at the end of each 9 week grading period.
+Any student below the minimum requirement will be placed on a 21 day suspension from participation.
+At the end of 21 days a progress report will be produced to determine eligibility.
+In the event that eligibility is regained, the student will remain on academic probation throughout the grading period.